rkulla/dotfiles/README.md

 Things NOT to bother with (already tried and didn't like or work well):

 - App launchers: Automator.app, Shortcuts.App, Karabiner Elements, BetterTouchTool (none work with virtual KVM software like Sharemouse.
 Alfred works but just use Spotlight)
+  (I still use Karabiner for certain additional shortcuts on my personal computer)
 - App shortcuts: Google Chrome app shortcuts don't work well for UI elements.
 Use native apps and/or dedicated Firefox window for site + Fullscreen workspace
 - Bookmark/history search from Spotlight/Alfred.
 Not consistent.
 Just use firefox's \* search in address bar to search bookmarks and ^ for history